Environmental sociology: Ecological modernization and reflexive modernization

-Neo-Liberalism
+Neoliberalism

-Neo-liberalism includes deregulation, free market capitalism, and aims at reducing government spending.
-These Neo-liberal policies greatly affect environmental sociology.
-Since Neo-liberalism includes deregulation and essentially less government involvement, this leads to the commodification and privatization of unowned, state-owned, or common property resources.
-Diana Liverman and Silvina Vilas mentions that this results in payments for environmental services; deregulation and cuts in public expenditure for environmental management; the opening up of trade and investment; and transfer of environmental management to local or nongovernmental institutions.
+Neoliberalism includes deregulation, free market capitalism, and aims at reducing government spending.
+These neoliberal policies greatly affect environmental sociology.
+Since neoliberalism includes deregulation and essentially less government involvement, this leads to the commodification and privatization of unowned, state-owned, or common property resources.
+Diana Liverman and Silvina Vilas mention that this results in payments for environmental services; deregulation and cuts in public expenditure for environmental management; the opening up of trade and investment; and transfer of environmental management to local or nongovernmental institutions.
 The privatization of these resources have impacts on society, the economy, and to the environment.
 An example that has greatly affected society is the privatization of water.

 Social construction of the environment

-Additionally in the 1980s, with the rise of postmodernism in the western academy and the appreciation of discourse as a form of power, some sociologists turned to analyzing environmental claims as a form of social construction more than a 'material' requirement.
+Additionally, in the 1980s, with the rise of postmodernism in the western academy and the appreciation of discourse as a form of power, some sociologists turned to analyzing environmental claims as a form of social construction more than a 'material' requirement.
 Proponents of this school include John A. Hannigan, particularly in Environmental Sociology: A Social Constructionist Perspective (1995).
 Hannigan argues for a 'soft constructionism' (environmental problems are materially real though they require social construction to be noticed) over a 'hard constructionism' (the claim that environmental problems are entirely social constructs).

 Although there was sometimes acrimonious debate between the constructivist and realist "camps" within environmental sociology in the 1990s, the two sides have found considerable common ground as both increasingly accept that while most environmental problems have a material reality they nonetheless become known only via human processes such as scientific knowledge, activists' efforts, and media attention.
 In other words, most environmental problems have a real ontological status despite our knowledge/awareness of them stemming from social processes, processes by which various conditions are constructed as problems by scientists, activists, media and other social actors.
 Correspondingly, environmental problems must all be understood via social processes, despite any material basis they may have external to humans.
 This interactiveness is now broadly accepted, but many aspects of the debate continue in contemporary research in the field.